 MHPSS and SEL

 While some stress in life is normal and even necessary for development—children need to experience some emotional stress to develop healthy coping mechanisms, problem-solving skills, and resilience —the type of stress a child experiences when exposed to a conflict or natural disaster can become toxic if there is intense, repeated, and extended activation of the body’s stress response system.
-Repeated activation of the stress response system, especially early in life, can have a toxic effect on children's developing brain architecture, also known as 'toxic stress’.
-This is particularly true if there is no supportive adult figure to offer protection (Center on the Developing Child, 2016).

 Key Terms and Definitions